By Robin Moss

 Above all, remind your child that you don’t expect him or her to figure everything out at once, but one step at a time.
 Offer grace when needed and frequently remind your children how much you love them.

-Get helpful tips from Bethel in your email.
+Get helpful tips for modern Christian families in your email.